umijs/qiankun/README.md

 ## 💿 Getting started

 This repo contains an `examples` folder with a sample Shell app and multiple mounted Micro FE apps.
-To run this app, first clone `qiankun`
+To run this app, first clone `qiankun`:

 ```shell
 $ git clone git@github.com:umijs/qiankun.git
 $ cd qiankun
 ```

-Now run the yarn scripts to install and run the examples project
+Now run the yarn scripts to install and run the examples project:

 ```shell
 $ yarn install